Industry: Machine tool and die manufacturing

 The Company needs to improve the design of their website to provide a better profile of the company’s capabilities, manufacturing facility, and personnel.
 The Company may not be able to get customers to visit the plant and see that it runs an exceptionally efficient operation, but its salespeople can certainly get them to visit the website and view a video on YouTube featuring the new plant.
 The Company must also be able to maintain data of website visits and to measure actual inquiries resulting from the site.

 Maintaining a website is not costly.
 However, the effectiveness of all advertising mediums should be measured and quantified in terms of response and conversion rates.
-Otherwise, there is no way of evaluating cost to benefit.
+Otherwise, there is no way of evaluating the cost to benefit.
 This service can be provided at a very reasonable cost by online companies who specialize in providing data analytics.
-It is essential that data on the source of all new inquiries, and indication of which pages are being viewed is available for regular review.
+It is essential that data on the source of all new inquiries and indication of which pages are being viewed is available for regular review.

 The strategy for websites is based primarily on the criteria that they should be used as a pro-active communication and marketing tool, an e-commerce tool, and service support tool.